-‘Bold And The Beautiful’ Recap Wed.
-April 25: Ridge’s Fatherly Advice To Liam & Steffy Walks In On ‘Lope’
+‘Bold And The Beautiful’ Recap Wednesday April 25: Ridge’s Fatherly Advice To Liam & Steffy Walks In On ‘Lope’

 — Bold & The Beautiful (@BandB_CBS) April 26, 2018

 Of course, wife is just a relative term because Steffy has signed the annulment papers and the two talk about this.
-Steffy tries to persuade Hope to stop meddling in her affairs who thinks that her stepsister is using her pregnancy to keep her husband trapped.
+Steffy tries to persuade Hope to stop meddling in her affairs, thinking that her stepsister is using her pregnancy to keep her husband trapped.
 Bold and the Beautiful recaps state that Hope was of the opinion that Liam needs decency and goodness in his life, to which Steffy retorts, “Maybe you’re not as good and decent as you like to think.”

 Hope and Steffy square off with one another regarding their intent to make Liam their own.
 WATCH FULL EPISODE: https://t.co/Vb2vMl4yIz #BoldandBeautiful pic.twitter.com/F0UZdeMvq9